Home stagers, what are your ideas for this cramped home office?

-One of the most common reasons new and aspiring home stagers put off their plans to start a home staging business of their own is because they worry they won’t know what to recommend to their clients during their home staging consultations.
+The most common reason aspiring home stagers put off starting a home staging business is that they worry they won’t know what to recommend during a home staging consultation.

 Next week in a separate post on this blog, I will share my own observations but in the meantime please share your own recommendations by leaving a comment!